Martin County Ecotourism Attractions, Activities

 Oceanographic Coastal Center

 The Florida Oceanographic Coastal Center on Hutchinson Island, which sits on 57 acres between the Indian River Lagoon and Atlantic Ocean, is where you’ll find the headquarters for the Florida Oceanographic Society, a nonprofit organization dedicated to protecting and preserving the area’s coastal systems.
-This family-friendly destination has pavilions for children’s activities, sea turtles, a visitors center, nature trails, and a 750,000-gallon fish lagoon.
+This has pavilions for children’s activities, sea turtles, a visitors center, nature trails, and a 750,000-gallon fish lagoon.

 Of the area’s many paddling opportunities, Martin County Scenic Blueway Trail stands out for its vast network of trails spanning 37.7 and its many public access points.
 The blueway includes the Indian River Lagoon and St. Lucie River systems and has eight public launch or stopover sites throughout.